 This page provides information about the requirements of these L&S degrees:

-Consult the Guide Majors & Certificates section for degree requirements for the L&S degrees: Bachelor of Science in Applied Mathematics, Engineering, and Physics; Bachelor of Landscape Architecture; Bachelor of Music: Performance; Bachelor of Music: Education and Bachelor of Social Work.
+Consult the Guide Degrees/Majors/Certificates section for degree requirements for these L&S degrees: Bachelor of Science in Applied Mathematics, Engineering, and Physics; Bachelor of Landscape Architecture; Bachelor of Music: Performance; Bachelor of Music: Education; Bachelor of Social Work; and Bachelor of Liberal Studies.

 Requirements for the BA, BS, JBA, and JBS degrees: